Clever91/solid/readme.md

 # SOLID
-## this is for educational purposes
+## this is for educational purpose

 - Single Responsibility Principle
 - Open Closed Principle